IoT Core manufacturing guide

 - The contents of the package, such as a signed driver binary or a signed appx binary.

-- A package definition (.pkg.xml) file specifies the contents of the package and where they should be placed in the final image.
-See %SRC_DIR%\Packages\ directory for various samples of package files.
+- A package definition (.wm.xml) file specifies the contents of the package and where they should be placed in the final image.
+See %SRC_DIR%\Packages\ directory from the Windows ADK IoT Core Add-On kit for various samples of package files.
+As an example, take a look at Appx.IoTCoreDefaultApp.wm.xml.

 - A signature.
-This can be a test or retail certificate.
+A package can be signed with a test or retail certificate.

 pkggen tool combines these items into signed packages.
 Our samples include scripts: